A Rank-Dependent Theory for Decision under Risk and Ambiguity: Introduction

 \subsection{Outline}

 This paper is organized as follows.
-In Section~\ref{sec:motivation}, we further motivate our new decision theory from three different perspectives.
 In Section~\ref{sec:setup}, we introduce our setting and notation.
-In Section~\ref{sec:rep}, we review some preliminaries, introduce our new axioms, and state our main representation results.
+In Section~\ref{sec:rep}, we review some preliminaries, introduce subjective mixtures of random variables and our new axioms, state our main representation results, and discuss their interpretation.
 Section~\ref{sec:ambrisk} characterizes ambiguity aversion in our theory.
-Proofs are relegated to the Appendix.
+In Section~\ref{sec:motivation}, we further motivate our new decision theory from three different perspectives.
+All proofs are relegated to the Appendix.